Student Loans in 2025: 4 Steps to Find the Best Option & Lowest Rate

 Choosing the right student loan is a crucial part of your college planning strategy.
 By following this step-by-step guide, you can make informed decisions about how much to borrow, which lenders to choose, and how to minimize the total cost of your loans.

-Remember, it’s important to max out Federal Direct Student loan option first, then explore private loans with favorable terms like those offered through Ascent.
+Remember, it’s important to max out the Federal Direct Student loan option first, then explore private loans with favorable terms like those offered through Ascent.
 Take the time to compare all your options, and don’t hesitate to reach out to our experts for guidance.